Tbrennan6/IcelandicNow/docs/04_basic-phrases/04_hello_and_goodbye.md

 *Note 1:  While saying "good day" or "good evening" to somebody in English can be a little stilted and overly formal, this is not the case in Icelandic.
 Saying "góðan daginn" and its equivalents is very typical and normal sounding.*

-*Note 2: "Icelandic does not have a comfortable translation for "good morning," such as is common in English.
+*Note 2: Icelandic does not have a comfortable translation for "good morning," such as is common in English.
 For this purpose, "góðan daginn" is used.*

 ## Formality Sensitive Greetings
 Icelandic greetings can also depend on the level of formality.
 This happens in English as well.
 For instance, if you are talking with a superior at work or an older person in general, it would be common and respectful to use a more formal greeting than one you would use with your friends.
 You wouldn't, usually, say *wazzup* to your great-grandma or a company representative in a business meeting.
 Instead, you may choose to say something more formal, such as *hello*.